 Panetta Institute Congressional Internship Program: Through a competitive selection process, one Dominican student leader is selected who is prepared and interested in serving our community, state and nation.
 The one-semester program begins with a two-week orientation at the Panetta Institute at CSU Monterey Bay.
 Following the training and orientation, the Dominican student intern is placed at a congressional office in Washington D.C. where the student will work for the fall semester.

-Environmental Finance Center for EPA Region 9 works with Green MBA faculty and students to develop and implement green business practices.
+Environmental Finance Center for EPA Region 9 works with MBA in Sustainable Enterprise faculty and students to develop and implement green business practices.
 EFC9 coordinates the Green Business Programs for California, Hawaii, Arizona, and Nevada.
 The office encourages businesses in those states to adopt source reduction, pollution prevention, and energy efficiency.
 Find out more about EFC9 at: www.efcwest.org/.

 The Center is a Dominican-based collaborative made up of a consortium of environmentally-focused entities and/or programs including principal partners: